Queen Marinette

 Queen Marinette moved with her parents to the Green Bay area in the early 1800’s.
 There she met and married her first husband, John B. Jacobs, a fur trader.
 With Jacobs she had 3 children.

-In 1823 John and Marinette partnered with a Mr. William Farnsworth and took over the Trading Post established by the American Fur Company near the mouth of the Menominee River in the area that became the city of Marinette.
-Soon afterwards Jacobs would return to Canada.
+Soon after arriving in the Menominee district Jacobs would leave and return to Canada.
 Never to return again.
-Queen Marinette then married Farnsworth and had 3 more children, 2 sons and a daughter.
-Farnsworth left the area in 1831 and resettled in the Sheboygan area.
+Marinette then married Farnsworth and had 3 more children, 2 sons and a daughter.
+Farnsworth left Queen Marinette and the district in 1831 and resettled in the Sheboygan River area.

 Marinette remained and developed the business into a large trading center and also began to purchase much of the land that would later encompass much of the city at that time.
 Her residence pictured below was the first framed home on the Menominee river.